etianen/django-herokuapp/README.md

 }
 ```

-You can then set your AWS account details by running the following commands:
+You can then set your AWS account details by running the following command:

 ```
 $ heroku config:set AWS_ACCESS_KEY_ID=your_key_id